-Figure 17: ASCII settings for COM port
+Figure 14: ASCII settings for COM port

 Set up your settings exactly as shown in the Figure 13.
 Select "OK" to close the ASCII Setup screen.
 Select "OK" again to close the properties window and return to Hyper Terminal.
 Now click on the "Connect" button and you are connected.
 Power up your replica and press the reset button.
 Try typing on both the replica keyboard and your pc keyboard to verify that both function.
+Make sure that Caps Lock is ON with the PC.
 If you have any problems repeat these steps.